ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - By policy, LISP has never really catered to mere mortals.
 And, of course, mere mortals have never really forgiven LISP for not catering to them.<br>—Larry Wall

+- All economic systems result in inequality.<br>—Jordan Peterson